yaxu/teaching/processing/1/processing1.md

 # Exercise 1

 Draw a face (or something) using fill, stroke, ellipse, rect and line.
+For more see "2D primitives" here: <http://processing.org/reference>

 Reminder: